FOREX-Yen, franc surge as new virus variant rattles markets | Business

 FOREX-Yen, franc surge as new virus variant rattles markets

-The discovery of a new coronavirus variant potentially resistant to current vaccines sent investors dashing for the safety of the Japanese yen and the Swiss franc on Friday, at the expense of the growth-sensitive Australian dollar and Norwegian crown.
+The euro, meanwhile rose 0.7% to a high of $1.129 though it fell to near 6-1/2 year lows against the resurgent Swiss franc at 1.044 francs per euro.
+"This is a textbook flight to quality into yen and the Swiss franc on the new virus strain with the thin liquidity also a factor which may accelerate the unwinding of short bond positions," said Kenneth Broux, a strategist at Societe Generale in London.

-The discovery of a new coronavirus variant potentially resistant to current vaccines sent investors dashing for the safety of the Japanese yen and the Swiss franc on Friday, at the expense of the growth-sensitive Australian dollar and Norwegian crown.
-Thin overnight volumes due to U.S. Thanksgiving holidays made market moves more volatile as traders dumped long dollar positions and covered shorts in the yen.
+News of a new coronavirus variant potentially resistant to current vaccines sent investors dashing for the safety of the Japanese yen and the Swiss franc on Friday, while the possible unwinding of U.S. rate hike bets weighed on the dollar.
+The yen and franc gains came at the expense of the growth-sensitive Australian dollar and Norwegian crown though thinner volumes after Thursday's U.S. Thanksgiving holiday made market moves more volatile.

 Little is known of the new COVID-19 variant, detected in South Africa, Botswana and Hong Kong.
 But scientists reckon it has an unusual combination of mutations that may make it able to evade immune responses and be more transmissible.
-The news sent the South African rand down more than 2% against the dollar to the lowest since last November.
+The news sent the South African rand down more than 2% against the dollar to the lowest since last November though it later pared those losses.

+One of the main gainers was the yen which bounced off five-year lows hit this week against the greenback, and jumped more than 1% to a high of 113.6.
+The currency was on track for its best day since March 2020.
+The euro, meanwhile rose 0.7% to a high of $1.129 though it fell to near 6-1/2 year lows against the resurgent Swiss franc at 1.044 francs per euro.

 ALSO READ